HackerHours/hackerhours.org/DIY-Guide.md

 ### Cost

 One of the beauties of Hacker Hours is that the cost (can be) next to nothing.
 [Twilio](http://www.twilio.com/) sponsors Hacker Hours in paying for the domain and the Meetup fee, but that's really it.
 Providing food, drinks or snacks is an option, but not necessary.

-### Skill Levels

-When it began, Hacker Hours NYC was almost entirely absolute beginners.
-Over time, the group has gained more regulars and a wider variety of skill levels, and now many attendees simply come to have a space to work and hang out with other coders.
-Your community and your outreach will determine the demographic and vibe.

 ## Scaling